-Students who are applying to a University of California school between now and 2025 may be wondering if they should still take the ACT or SAT.
+Students who are applying to a University of California school after Fall 2021 may be wondering if they should still take the ACT or SAT.

 We've put together a list of questions to help you decide if you should still take the SAT or ACT exam.

-In 2021, UC schools will transition to being test blind until 2024.
+In 2021, UC schools will transition to being test blind.
 While applicants can submit test scores, they won't be viewed or considered as a part of your application for admission.

-But plans are still up in the air for 2024 admissions and beyond.
+But plans are still subject to change in the future.
 While it doesn't look like UC schools will revert to requiring SAT/ACT scores, having your test scores on hand just in case is the best plan for students planning to apply to UC schools in the next few years.